Innovations AI 3D Printed Pallets

 - Develop a phased implementation plan to minimize disruptions during the transition.

-- Train staff on new technologies to ensure smooth adoption and utilization.
+- Train staff on new technologies to ensure smooth adoption and effective utilization.

 - Monitor performance metrics to gauge success and optimize further iterations.